webmastersmith/notes/Databases/MongoDB/Mongoose.md

 # Virtuals

 - cannot use virtuals in a query, because not in mongo database.
+- virtuals attach output to query. 'virtual functions' add a 'key' then value to output.

 ```ts
 import { Schema, model } from 'mongoose';